Division of Campus Life

 The Series Mission

-1. Provide opportunities for intra-community building and reflection among undocumented, first-generation college, and low-income community members;
+- Provide opportunities for intra-community building and reflection among undocumented, first-generation college, and low-income community members;

-2. Engage all students, faculty, and staff to learn and build meaningful collaborations with the center and the communities it supports.
+- Engage all students, faculty, and staff to learn and build meaningful collaborations with the center and the communities it supports.
 Through public lectures, performances, and workshops, Breathing Power reshapes learning environments that give breath to ways of being that honor the dignity, joy, and liberatory practices of U-FLi communities.

 Additional Programs

 The Undocumented Student Program (USP) of the U-FLi Center provides holistic advising and leadership development support for undocumented students at Brown University.
-Additionally, the program provides learning opportunities for the campus community to elevate their knowledge on issues of migration and ways students are impacted my federal immigration policy.
+Additionally, the program provides learning opportunities for the campus community to elevate their knowledge on issues of migration and ways students are impacted by federal immigration policy.

 The Graduate Student Initiative (GSI) of the Undocumented, First Generation College, and Low-Income Student (U-FLi) Center fosters a sense of community among graduate, medical, and professional students at Brown University.